There is a hierarchy between God and humankind– like there’s a chain of command in any organization.

 The result is that they establish behavior that is considered the norm to which people are to conform.
 And the consequences of following or not following those rules occur relentlessly whether man and woman, you and I, are aware of them or not.

 Galacti pretends to be hungry, picks a mushroom in the garden, and eats it, then shortly after that mimics sickness and pain.
 Even he isn’t sure if the mushroom species is poisonous, but by eating it, he accepts the consequences.
 He refrains from a ‘stage death’ to make his point: He may have eased his hunger in the short term, but he could have died.
 There are even rules governing what we can and can’t eat.

 We’re drawing fuller meaning, a more in-depth understanding from the author’s description of the relationship between God and Humans; this is what the Bible story tells us:

 - Establishing rules

-- Helpful and effective rules that can be applied by humankind
+- Helpful and practical rules that can be applied by humankind

-- Making those rules known and teaching them to humankind
+- Making those rules known and teaching them to humanity

-- Establishing the consequences of following or disobeying those rules: In this scene (Gen 2.
-15-17) they are summed up or generalized by short and long term Life and Death.
+- Determining the consequences of following or disobeying those rules: In this scene (Gen 2.
+15-17), they are summed up or generalized by short and long-term Life and Death.